H0w We G0t 0ur Name

-The Wasco bands on the Columbia River were the eastern-most group of Chinookan-speaking Indians.
-Although they were principally fishermen, their frequent contact with other Indians throughout the region provided for abundant trade.
-Roots and beads were available from other Chinookan bands such as the Clackamas.
-Game, clothing, and horses came from trade with Sahaptin bands such as the neighboring Warm Springs and the more distant Nez Perce.
+The Wasco bands on the Columbia River were the easternmost group of Chinookan-speaking Indians.
+Although they were principally fishermen, their frequent contact with other Indians throughout the region provided abundant trade.
+Roots and beads were available from other Chinookan bands, such as the Clackamas.
+Game, clothing, and horses came from dealing with Sahaptin bands such as the neighboring Warm Springs and the more distant Nez Perce.
 In exchange for these goods, the Wasco traded root bread, salmon meal, and bear grass.

 The Warm Springs

 The Warm Springs bands who lived along the Columbia’s tributaries spoke Sahaptin.
 Unlike the Wascoes, the Warm Springs bands moved between winter and summer villages and depended more on game, roots, and berries.
-However, salmon was also an important staple for the Warm Springs bands, and, like the Wascoes, they built elaborate scaffolding over waterfalls which allowed them to harvest fish with long-handled dip nets.
-Contact between the Warm Springs bands and the Wascoes was frequent, and, although they spoke different languages and observed different customs, they could converse and traded heavily.
+However, salmon was also an essential staple for the Warm Springs bands, and, like the Wascoes, they built elaborate scaffolding over waterfalls, which allowed them to harvest fish with long-handled dip nets.
+Contact between the Warm Springs bands and the Wascoes was frequent, and although they spoke different languages and observed different customs, they would converse and trade heavily.

-During the 1800s, the old way of life for the Indian bands in Oregon was upset by the new waves of immigrants from the east.
+During the 1800s, the old way of life for the Indian bands in Oregon was upset by the new waves of immigrants from the East.
 In 1843, 1,000 immigrants passed through The Dalles.
-In 1847 there were 4,000.
-By 1852, up to 12,000 settlers were crossing Wasco and Warm Springs territories each year.
+In 1847, there were 4,000.
+By 1852, up to 12,000 settlers were crossing Wasco and Warm Springs territories yearly.

 In 1855, Joel Palmer, superintendent of the Oregon Territory, received his orders to clear the Indians from their lands.
-He did so by negotiating a series of Indian treaties including the one establishing the Warm Springs Reservation.
+He negotiated several Indian treaties, including the one establishing the Warm Springs Reservation.
 Under the treaty, the Warm Springs and Wasco tribes relinquished approximately ten million acres of land but reserved the Warm Springs Reservation for their exclusive use.
-The tribes also kept their rights to harvest fish, game and other foods off the reservation in their usual and accustomed places.
+The tribes also kept their rights to harvest fish, game, and other foods off the reservation in their usual and accustomed places.

 Early Reservation Years